Graduate Certificate in Entrepreneurial Journalism

 UNIV 7110 LaunchMemphis BarCamp, SocialCamp, MobileCamp (2 hours)

 UNIV 7110 Business Plan Boot Camp (1 hour)

 UNIV 7110 Launch Memphis ad hoc mentoring (3 hours)

 How to apply

 Applicants for the entrepreneurial certificate program must satisfy all the requirements of the University Graduate School as set out in the Graduate Bulletin.

-The Graduate School collects your application, transcripts and, when complete, forwards them to the journalism department to consider for admission to the journalism certificate program.
-The only documents you will send directly to the Department of Journalism and Strategic Media are your resume and goal statement.
+The Graduate School collects your application, transcripts, goal statement and resume, and when complete, forwards them to the Department of Journalism and Strategic Media to consider for admission to the journalism certificate program.

 All other admissions requirements are the same as for the regular program (see above).